andreou00/On-Block_BoC/readme.md

 - **Blockchain**: Built on the **Linea Blockchain** for fast, low-cost, and eco-friendly transactions.
 - **Smart Contracts**: Developed using **Solidity** for the Ethereum Virtual Machine (EVM).
 - **React.js**: Frontend built using **React** for a modern, responsive user interface.
-- **MetaMask**: Wallet integration for interacting with the blockchain.
+- **MetaMask SDK**: Official SDK integration to manage wallet connections across platforms.
 - **Node.js & Express**: Backend server to handle API calls and balance updates.

 ---